 Located in the US, the dirt biking in Georgia offers over twenty awesome dirt bike trails.
-The best Georgia dirt biking based on popularity are considered to be Amicalola Falls ATV Trail, Durhamtown Plantation, Locust Stake ATV Area, Town Creek OHV Trail, and Houston Valley ORV Area.
+The best Georgia dirt biking based on popularity are considered to be Amicalola Falls ATV Trail, Durhamtown Plantation, Locust Stake ATV Area, Town Creek OHV Trail, and Highland Park Resort.
 For a detailed trail description and printable trailhead map, just select a Georgia dirt biking trail below.

 Southeast of Athens near Greensboro and Union Point, the Durhamtown Plantation area has 100 miles of off-road motorcycle trails over 7,000 acres.
 The trails are one-way routes and are well marked.
 Test your skills on the 8 mile swamp loop with jumps.
 The routes lead through pine woodlands and hardwood ridges.

 Located west of Dahlonega in the Chattahoochee National Forest, the Amicalola Falls Trail (Anderson Creek OHV Area) is a 16 mile dirt biking route can be formed by combining an old ATV trail (6 mi.) with forest service roads.
 There are steep and rocky sections for offroad motorcycles on the Amicalola Falls ATV Trail.

 Near Clarksville in the Chattahoochee National Forest, the Locust Stake Motorized Trail has 10 miles of dirt biking trails over 1,000 acres.
 The area is known as the best in the Chattahoochee National Forest.
 Locust Stake ORV Area is the second largest of the 10 riding areas in the state.
 Designated trails in this area range from easy to highly difficult.